benjaminlblanc/Binary-Greedy-Network/README.md

 [Seeking Interpretability and Explainability in Binary Activated Neural Networks](https://link.springer.com/chapter/10.1007/978-3-031-63787-2_1) (accepted at xAI-2024).

 ## How to use
-The python script BGN.py contains both the launcher and the BGN main code.
-The python script utils.py contains utilitaries functions.
-The <datasets> folder contains every relevant dataset in .csv form (see the BGN paper for citations), while the <results> folder will contain the results in separate .txt files.
+Simply run the main.py file to launch the creation of a binary-activated neural network with the BGN algorithm!
+The launcher's arguments in main.py correspond to all of the algorithm's tunable parameters (see the launcher's docstring).

 ## Citation
 ```